-- With the body lowered and the FSC in NEU-TRAL-PARK, start the engine.
-With the engine at normal operating speed, check for movement of the drive wheels. - Lift the body to access the steering adjustment components.
+With the body lowered and the FSC in NEU-TRAL-PARK, start the engine.
+With the engine at normal operating speed, check for movement of the drive wheels.

 NOTE: It may be necessary to tighten the FSC friction adjustment if the transmissions are moved out of neutral when the body is raised.
 Refer to Step 7 - Forward Speed Control Friction Adjustment later in this section for location of the FSC friction adjustment nut.